Carpal bones: Bones

 In this context the pisiform is regarded as a sesamoid bone embedded in the tendon of the flexor carpi ulnaris.
 The ulnar column leaves a gap between the ulna and the triquetrum, and therefore, only the radial or scaphoid and central or capitate columns articulate with the radius.
-The wrist is more stable in flexion than in extension more because of the strength of various capsules and ligaments than the interlocking parts of the skeleton.
+The wrist is more stable in flexion than in extension, mainly because of the strength of various capsules and ligaments than the interlocking parts of the skeleton.

 Almost all carpals (except the pisiform) have six surfaces.
 Of these the palmar or anterior and the dorsal or posterior surfaces are rough, for ligamentous attachment; the dorsal surfaces being the broader, except in the lunate.

 The superior or proximal, and inferior or distal surfaces are articular, the superior generally convex, the inferior concave; the medial and lateral surfaces are also articular where they are in contact with contiguous bones, otherwise they are rough and tuberculated.

 The structure in all is similar: cancellous tissue enclosed in a layer of compact bone.